GDAndres98/cv/README.md

 [LinkedIn](https://www.linkedin.com/in/andrés-osorio/) / [GitHub](https://github.com/GDAndres98/)

 Software Developer with over 3 years of experience.
-Background in competitive programming problems solving through algorithmic and mathematic solutions.
+Background in competitive programming problems solving through algorithmic and mathematical  solutions.
 Experienced with executing software and web development tasks from start to finish within agile methodologies.
-I am a self learner ready improve my tech stack and fully accomplish my responsibilities and help others doing so.
+I am a self learner ready to improve my tech stack and fully accomplish my responsibilities and help others doing so.

 ## 🎈 Interests

 **Problem Solving Algorithms**<br>
-I have a background in competitive programming contests and interest on algorithmic and mathematic solutions from the simpliest to the most complicated problem
+I have a background in competitive programming contests and interest on algorithmic and mathematical solutions from the simpliest to the most complicated problem
 <br>

 **Software Development**<br>